Reviewed By

 Who Can Appeal a Mesothelioma Lawsuit Verdict?

-Mesothelioma lawsuits are civil cases, meaning either party involved in a mesothelioma lawsuit can appeal a verdict.
 Mesothelioma verdicts can be appealed for any reason but are successful only if there is proof of a legal error within the case.
-There must be a legal basis, meaning an error occurred during the case which led to an unjust verdict.
+There must be a legal basis to overturn a verdict, meaning an error occurred during the case which led to an unjust verdict.

 Who Usually Appeals Mesothelioma Lawsuit Verdicts?

-Asbestos manufacturing companies are the most likely defendants in mesothelioma lawsuits.
-Asbestos exposure is the only cause of mesothelioma, which is why manufacturers of asbestos during the 20th century faced legal claims from mesothelioma cancer victims.
+Asbestos manufacturing companies are often the defendants in mesothelioma lawsuits.
+Asbestos exposure is the only cause of mesothelioma, and asbestos was a popular mineral used in construction projects during the 20th century, which led to regular exposure for millions of Americans whose jobs involved handling asbestos or working in work sites containing the mineral.
+This is why manufacturers of asbestos have faced legal claims from people impacted by mesothelioma cancer.

 An example of a mesothelioma lawsuit appeal is Johnson & Johnson, the health and beauty company that makes powders, shampoo and other products.
-Johnson & Johnson Baby Powder is made with talc, which can be contaminated with asbestos.
-Johnson & Johnson is a defendant in tens of thousands of lawsuits.
+Johnson & Johnson Baby Powder was made for decades with talc, a mineral that can be contaminated with asbestos.
+Johnson & Johnson is a defendant in tens of thousands of cancer lawsuits.

-One asbestos cancer lawsuit against the company ordered it to pay the victims billions.
-Johnson & Johnson appealed the decision all the way to the U.S. Supreme Court, which refused to hear the appeal.
-The decision not to hear the appeal forced the company to finally compensate the victim.
+One asbestos cancer lawsuit against the company resulted in a verdict of $4.7 billion to be paid to four women.
+Johnson & Johnson appealed the decision, and a state appeals court dropped two of the women from the case, lowering the verdict to approximately $2 billion.
+Johnson & Johnson continued appealing the verdict all the way to the U.S. Supreme Court, which refused to hear the appeal.
+That decision not to hear the appeal forced the company to finally compensate the victims.

 Who Usually Wins Mesothelioma Lawsuit Appeals?

 Mesothelioma lawsuit appeals are difficult to win.
 Judges often stand by the original ruling on the case and do not hear lengthy, in-court arguments.
-Typically, judges and mesothelioma lawyers are very experienced and rarely make legal errors, which is why filing a successful appeal is rare and difficult.
+Typically, lawyers from mesothelioma law firms are very experienced and rarely make legal errors, which is why filing a successful appeal is rare.
 However, if there is a clear legal error discovered in the original case, there is a good chance for a verdict reversal.

 There are seven main steps of a mesothelioma lawsuit appeal.
-These are important to know as someone who is considering filing a lawsuit or has received a verdict either favorable or unfavorable to you and your family.
+These are important to know as someone who is considering filing a lawsuit or has received either a favorable or unfavorable verdict.

-Gather Your Records Used in the Original Lawsuit
+Gather the Records Used in the Original Lawsuit

-The first step in appealing a mesothelioma verdict is to gather all of your medical and legal records.
+The first step in appealing a mesothelioma verdict is to gather all medical and legal records.
 This includes any imaging studies, pathology reports, physician notes, legal evidence, the trial transcript and witness records.
-It is important to have a complete understanding of your mesothelioma diagnosis and lawsuit to determine if any legal errors occurred that could have affected the outcome.
+It is important for people with mesothelioma to have a complete understanding of their mesothelioma diagnosis and lawsuit to determine if any legal errors occurred that could have affected the outcome.

 Find an Experienced Mesothelioma Attorney